ekarak/knx/README-API.md

 ## Connect to your KNX IP router

 By default *you only need to specify a 'handlers' object* containing your functions to handle KNX events.
-All the other options can be overridden according to your needs.
+All the other options have defaults that can be overridden according to your needs.

 ```js